Our Favorite eCard Sites

 Card types: Ecards

-Cost: Some ecards are free; others require membership starting at $24 per year for 10 cards per month, $2.99 per month for 50 cards and the ability to schedule cards, and to go ad free, you'll need to step up to $48 per year for 500 cards per month
+Cost: Some ecards are free; others require membership starting at $1.99 per month for 10 cards per month, $2.99 per month for 50 cards and the ability to schedule cards, and to go ad free, you'll need to step up to $3.99 per month for 500 cards per month

 Paperless Post—which offers both ecards and printed cards, and so is not entirely paperless—offers highly customized cards with the ability to tweak cards to perfection by adding your own text and images.
 But we've seen these features elsewhere: where Paperless post sets itself apart with stylish, not-just-another-greeting-card designs from Kate Spade and The New Yorker.
 And in addition to the style value, cards from Paperless are fairly economical: starting at the easy to buy price of free for many of their digital ecards, it's hard to say no.